‘The more that you read, the more things you will know, the more that you learn, the more places you’ll go’ (Dr Seuss)

 English is vital for communicating with others both in school and the wider world; specifically, it is fundamental to learning in all subjects.
 At St. Edward’s, the English curriculum supports the needs and character of our inclusive Academy by developing pupils’ ability to see the world from other people’s perspectives and therefore appreciate a world beyond their own – which is not only a key English skill, but a life skill.

-At St Edward’s, pupils are encouraged to speak confidently and effectively through participating in discussions, presentations, performances, role play, improvisations and debates throughout the academic year.
+Our choices ensure that pupils are encouraged to speak confidently and effectively through participating in discussions, presentations, performances, role play, improvisation and debates throughout the academic year.
 Pupils are expected to express their own ideas, and articulate and justify answers, arguments and opinions.

-Our pupils develop an appreciation and love of reading.
-They engage with increasingly challenging material independently through reading a wide range of fiction and non-fiction texts.
+We aim to encourage our pupils to develop an appreciation and love for reading.
+Through our curriculum, we encourage pupils to engage with increasingly challenging material independently through reading a wide range of fiction and non-fiction.
+These texts encompass not only those that celebrate their national identity, but also the diverse voices from across the globe.
 By reading critically, pupils also demonstrate their ability to make comparisons across texts and analyse the writer’s use of language.

 The pupils in Key Stage 2 follow the new National Curriculum incorporating reading, writing, and grammar, punctuation and spelling activities.

-Pupils in Year 5 consolidate and extend the knowledge and skills gained in Year 3 and Year 4 through a range of different themed units (see English Overviews)
+Pupils in Year 5 consolidate and extend the knowledge and skills gained in Year 3 and Year 4 through a range of different themed units (see English Learning Journeys).